 First and foremost, if a unit dies, except in rare circumstances in earlier games or under the Casual or Phoenix modes in more modern games, they are gone for good.
-Depending on the game and character, you may get to see their Famous Last Words.
+Depending on the game and character, you may get to see their last words.
 In games where the Player Character is an avatar you give a name to, losing someone who is a Support, or worse, your spouse, can feel as if you just lost a real best friend or significant other.
 More recent titles like Echoes with dubbing and even post-battle dialogue take this knife in your heart and twist it with convincing voice acting, having other characters react to the loss of their loved ones at the end of battle.

 To twist the knife even further, it can happen anytime, anywhere and to anyone.
 It can even happen randomly in an early chapter against some random mook.
 Fire Emblem as a whole really shows the reality of war; that good people, people that you grow to care about, sometimes do not make it out of the conflict.

 One Japanese commercial for Radiant Dawn captures the feeling of loss the game can inspire in a really understated way while a somber, bittersweet piano rendition of the Fire Emblem theme plays in the background.